dnsimple/dnsimple-support/content/articles/domain-resolution-issues.markdown

 # Troubleshooting Domain Resolution Issues

-In order to use our [DNS hosting service](/articles/dns-hosting), the domain should resolve with DNSimple.
+To use our [DNS hosting service](/articles/dns-hosting), the domain should resolve with DNSimple.

 You can check domain resolution status using [Is It DNSimple?](http://isitdnsimple.com/).
 Resolution status is also displayed on the domain page in your DNSimple account.

-Here's a checklist of common issues to help you in case a domain is not resolving correctly.
+This is a checklist of common issues to help you if domain is not resolving correctly.

 ## Name server propagation delay

-If you recently pointed the domain to DNSimple and the domain is still not resolving, please note that it may take up to 24 hours for a name server change to propagate.
+If you recently pointed the domain to DNSimple and the domain is still not resolving, it may take up to 24 hours for a name server change to propagate.

-You can check whether the update was successful by inspecting the WHOIS response for the domain as described in the section *Check name server list in the WHOIS response*.
+You can check if the update was successful by inspecting the WHOIS response for the domain as described in the section *Check name server list in the WHOIS response*.

 The WHOIS response is normally updated in a few minutes.

-If after 24 hours the domain is still not resolving, make sure the update was successfully confirmed by your current domain registrar and see the other sections in this page.
+If after 24 hours the domain still isn't resolving, make sure the update was successfully confirmed by your current domain registrar and see the other sections in this page.

-## Check the domain is using the DNSimple name servers
+## Check that the domain is using the DNSimple name servers

 Ensure the domain is using [DNSimple name servers](/articles/dnsimple-nameservers).